Maurice Guillaux: Melbourne-Sydney mail flight

-On May 13 the American aviator 'Wizard' Stone announced plans to fly mail from Melbourne to Sydney, with a flight date proposed 'on or about' 23 May.
+On May 13 the American aviator, Arthur 'Wizard' Stone, announced plans to fly mail from Melbourne to Sydney, with a flight date proposed 'on or about' 23 May.
 This was delayed until June 6, but on June 1 Stone crashed in Rockhampton, Queensland, while racing against an automobile.
 He was injured and his aircraft was badly damaged.

 Guillaux took over the air mail project.
 He took off on his journey from Flemington showgrounds, Melbourne at 9:12 am on 16 July 1914, and landed in fields at Seymour and Wangaratta before entering New South Wales, reaching Albury racecourse at 12 50 pm.
-Here he had lunch with compatriot Alderman Frere before flying on to Wagga Wagga and then to Harden at 4 06 pm.
+Here he had lunch with compatriot Alderman Georges Pierre Frere before flying on to Wagga Wagga and then to Harden at 4 06 pm.
 Trying to fly on, he was forced back by bad weather.
 In one day he had flown about 575 kilometres, giving aerobatic displays over each town to entertain the huge crowds that greeted him at every stop.

 On 17 July he was again forced to return to Harden because of weather, but on 18 July he was able to move on to Goulburn.
 This was a freezing winter morning, for which Goulburn is infamous, and when he landed he rushed to the beacon fire to thaw out.
 He flew on, missing a planned landing at Moss Vale, but landing just behind the main street of Liverpool.
 After lunch with the locals, he took off in time to arrive at Moore Park, in central Sydney, by 2 50 pm.

 Here he was received by a huge crowd, including the Governor-General.
 A band played the Marseillaise and he handed over his cargo.
 There were 1785 postcards and special messages such as those from the Governor and the French Consul in Victoria to their counterparts in New South Wales.
 A packet of Liptons Tea and some OT lemon cordial were also carried; this was Australia's first air freight.
 This was, at the time, the longest air mail flight anywhere in the world.